saecki/zig-grep/paper/paper.typ

     }
 ```]

-`errdefer` runs code only when an error is returned from the scope, this can be useful when dealing with multiple steps that can fail and intermediate resources need to be cleaned up.
+The `errdefer` statement runs code *only* when an error is returned from the scope, this can be useful when dealing with a multi step initialization process that can fail, and intermediate resources need to be cleaned up:  @zigdoc_errdefer
 #sourcecode[```zig
-    fn openFileAndDoSomethingElse() !File {
+    fn openAndPrepareFile() !File {
         var file = try std.fs.cwd().openFile("foo.txt", .{});
         errdefer file.close();
-        ...
+        try file.seekBy(8);
+        return file;
     }
 ```]
 If the function succeeds the file is returned from it, so it shouldn't be closed.
-If it fails in a later stage and returns an error, the `errdefer` statement is executed and the file is closed as to not leak any resources.
+If it fails while seeking and returns an error, the `errdefer` statement is executed and the file is closed as to not leak any resources.

 == Memory management
 Zig doesn't include a garbage collector and uses a very explicit manual memory management strategy.\
 Memory is manually allocated and deallocated via `Allocator`s that are choosen and instantiated by the user.
 Data structures or functions which might allocate require an allocator to be passed explicitly.
 The standard library includes a range of allocators fit for different use cases, ranging from general purpose bucket allocators, bump- or arena allocators, to fixed buffer allocators.\
 Memory allocation may fail, and out of memory errors must be handled.
 Memory deallocation must always succeed.
-Like other resources, data structures that allocate commonly provide a `deinit` procedure that can be `defer`red to deallocate the used memory.\
+Like other resources, data structures that allocate commonly provide an `init` and `deinit` procedure which can be used in combination with a `defer` statement to make sure allocated memory is freed.\
-In debug mode Zig keeps track of allocations and detects memory leaks.
+In debug mode the `GeneralPurposeAllocator` keeps track of allocations and detects memory leaks and double frees @zigdoc_std_gpa.

 == Comptime
-Zig provides a powerful compile time evaluation mechanism to avoid using macros or code generation.\
-Contrary to C++ @cppreference or Rust @rustlang where functions have to be declared `constexpr` or `const` in order to be called at compile time, in Zig everything that can be evaluated at `comptime` just is.
+Zig provides a powerful compile time evaluation mechanism to avoid using macros or code generation.
+Contrary to C++ or Rust where functions have to be declared `constexpr` @cppref_constexpr or `const` @rustref_const in order to be called at compile time, in Zig everything that can be evaluated at `comptime` just is.
 A function called from a `comptime` context will either yield an error explaining what part of it isn't able to be evaluated at `comptime` or evaluate the value during compilation.
-A `comptime` context can be a constant defined at the global scope, or a `comptime` block.
+A `comptime` context can be a constant defined at the global scope, or a `comptime` block. @zigdoc_comptime

-This can be used to do expensive calculations, generate lookup tables, or uphold constraints using assertions at compile time:
+This can be used to do expensive calculations, generate lookup tables, or uphold constraints using assertions, all at compile time:
 #sourcecode[```zig
     const FIB_8 = fibonacci(8);
     comptime {